How to arrive ready to start uni

 When living away from home, especially in shared accommodation, you should reduce risks to your possessions.
 Get contents insurance when you start uni to protect your possessions from theft, fire or accidents.
-Find out more about keeping your property safe.

 Make a budget

 It's a good idea to make a budget when preparing for university.
 You should have an idea of how much money you'll have in the bank each month, depending on loans and savings you accumulate before uni.
-Our guide to budgeting at uni is a great place to get started, and our money-saving tips can help you stick to your budget.

-Use our budget calculator to add up your monthly essential expenses and take this away from the total money you expect to have each month.
+Add up your monthly essential expenses and take this away from the total money you expect to have each month.
 Essentials will include your rent, bills, transport costs and food.
 Plan your extra spending such as clothes and nights out using the money left over.

 Apply for a student bank account

 You can have a regular bank account as a student, but a student bank account has extra benefits.
 The benefits are different depending on the bank you choose.
-They could include an interest-free overdraft, a free railcard, or free cash.
+They could include an interest-free overdraft, a free railcard or free cash.